vjanssens/woocommerce-dropbox/readme.txt

 == Installation ==
 **Important:** make sure you have installed and activated WooCommerce.

-1. Upload the `woocommerce-dropbox` folder to the `/wp-content/plugins/` directory
+1. Install the plugin through the WordPress admin or manually upload the `woocommerce-dropbox` folder to the `/wp-content/plugins/` directory
 2. Activate the WooCommerce Dropbox plugin through the 'Plugins' menu in WordPress
 3. Go to [the Dropbox Developers app console](https://www.dropbox.com/developers/apps)
 4. Press the blue button `Create app`